jcponce/complex/dctools/README.md

 1. A class [domainColoring](https://github.com/jcponce/complex/blob/gh-pages/dctools/dev/domainColoring.js) to
 plot the complex functions with different options.
-  - This class requires the library [HSLuv](https://github.com/jcponce/complex/blob/gh-pages/dctools/libraries/hsluvmin.js)
 2. A [Complex parser](https://github.com/jcponce/complex/blob/gh-pages/dctools/dev/Complex.js).

 Note: jQuery is also used for getting the shareable link with the expression.

 ## Basic set up

-To set it up in p5.js you must include, in the index file, the class and the other two libraries:
+To set it up in p5.js you must include, in the index file, the class and the complex parser:

-    <script src="hsluvmin.js"></script>
     <script src="Complex.min.js"></script>
     <script src="domainColoring.min.js"></script>
     <script src="sketch.js"></script>

-In the sketch define within the setup function the class **domanColoring(func, size)** with two parameters:
+In the sketch define within the setup function the class **domanColoring(func, size)** using two parameters:
 - func: a complex function (as a string) e.g. 'z^2',
 - size: a real number > 0 e.g. 3.